SGAP Flap Procedure

 Cancer Treatment: Ongoing cancer treatments can affect the optimal timing of certain procedures, and can dictate which procedures are performed at which time.
-Your ECAPS plastic surgeon will ask to discuss your plastic surgery with your surgeon or oncologist to ensure that your plastic surgery does not affect any ongoing treatment.
+Your ECAPS plastic surgeon will ask to discuss your plastic surgery with your breast surgeon or oncologist to ensure that your plastic surgery does not affect any ongoing treatment.
 At times, multiple procedures may be necessary for optimal reconstruction outcomes.

 Pregnancy: Pregnancy can cause bodily changes, which can affect the long-term results of your surgery, so it’s important to tell us if you are pregnant or if you plan on having children in the near future.
 Your ECAPS surgeon may have special instructions on how to care for your results.

 Any SGAP flap procedure will likely be performed in a hospital setting using general anesthesia.
 After the surgery is performed, you can count on staying in the hospital for the following three or four days, though you should be mobile by the forth day, though perhaps not comfortably so.
 You may have surgical drains inserted around your incisions to help keep swelling under control and decrease the associated pain.
 These tubes may be removed after a week or so if drainage has sufficiently slowed.